 Buying an Old Hammond Organ Versus a New One

-- Tone Wheel Generators driving the old B-3’s have not been built since 1975.
+- Electro-Mechanical Tone Wheel Generators Hammonds have not been built since 1975.

 - Very few different models are available.

-- Replacement Parts Taken from old scrapped organs.
+- Replacement Parts need to be sourced from old scrapped organs.

 - Financing used organs is difficult.

-- New Hammond digital technology using 96 digital tone wheels duplicates the exact drawbar sounds of its 1955-1975 predecessors.
+- Hammond digital technology using 96 digital tone wheels duplicates the exact drawbar sounds of its classic predecessors.

-- Today Hammond offers more than 25 models with the famous B-3 sound.
-Click here
+- Hammond offers more than 25 models with the famous B-3 sound.

-- Replacement Parts are factory certified and carry a 5 year warranty.
+- Replacement Parts are factory certified and carry a five year warranty.

 - New Hammond Organs can cost as little as $2,000.

-- Hammond Organs have up to a 5 year warranty on parts and I year labor.
+- Hammond Organs have up to a five year warranty on parts and one year labor.

 Another major advantage you have with new Hammond organs is their lighter weight.
-One new B-3 for example, weighs some 40% less than the original B-3.
-Our New Portable B-3 weighs even less than that, and can be setup and taken down in a couple of minutes.
+Our B-3mkII (With traditional Hardwood cabinet) weighs 50% less than the original B-3.
+Our New Portable B-3 weighs even less than that, and can be set up and taken down in a couple of minutes.

 From the standpoint of convenience and economics, you should definitely consider a new Hammond organ for yourself and your church.
-You won’t be able to detect any difference in sound quality, playability and touch between it and an older Hammond, and you will have an ‘-instrument that is lightweight, versatile and will last for many years.
+You won’t be able to detect any difference in sound quality, playability and touch between it and an older Hammond, and you will have a lightweight, versatile instrument that will last for many years.

 - The Hammond B-3 has remained the flagship for 60 years for the Church Communities.

-- The Original B-3’s have not been bought since 1975, and therefore, require sizable annual budgets for on-going maintenance and service.
+- The Original B-3’s have not been produced since 1975, and as Antiques, require sizable annual budgets for on-going maintenance and service.

 - The New B-3 with state-of-the art Hammond Digital technology reproduces both the same historic organ sound and classic keyboard touch and feel, as its famous relative.